oplatek/e2end/README.md

 Todo
 ----
-- initialize targets with EOS so it predicts always EOS after first one
+- enforce decoder embeddings to be the same to DB and WORD embeddings (or make them close together - too complicated rather the same)
+    - model:410 - TODO TEST
+- reward function based on the dialog state
+- filter only DB entries in targets [focus on DB]
 - visualize decoding attentions
-- copy bleu from Jindras and copy perplexity from TF translate.
+-  perplexity from TF translate.
 Rouge?
-- filter only DB entries in targets [focus on DB]
-- enforce decoder embeddings to be the same to DB and WORD embeddings (or make them close together - too complicated rather the same)
-    - model:410
 - add new loss in addition to 'standard' loss (which can be used to compute perplexity - actually computing perplexity would be nicer)
     - valid row reward
         - check that the presented information form a row